stfc/PSyclone/doc/developer_guide/APIs.rst

 When a kernel is written to iterate over cells and modify a discontinuous field, PSyclone only needs to compute dofs on owned cells.
-Users can apply a redundant computation transformation to redundantly compute into the halo but this is not done by default.
+Users can apply a redundant computation transformation (see the :ref:`dynamo0.3-api-transformations` section) to redundantly compute into the halo but this is not done by default.

 .. _annexed_dofs: